A beautiful life.

 So I want to take this time to celebrate a beautiful life.
 Not a perfect life, but a beautiful life.

 It never ceases to amaze me how God can bring beauty from ashes, life from death, and good from bad.
-Our God is an awesome, awesome Father.
+Our God is an awesome, wonderful Father.